lanrat/SpiderWho/README.md

 Comments are allowed and start with "#".

 ### Domain Lists
-Domain lists should have one domain per line
+Domain lists should have one domain per line.
+List can contain domain names or IP addresses.

 ### Output
 ```